 In MongoDB, stored procedures are not supported like in relational databases.
 Instead, it offers other ways to palliate this need.

 Stored procedures are often used when complex queries need to be performed on the database server.
 In MongoDB, this is where aggregation pipelines shine.
 With aggregation pipelines, you use a series of stages to build a sequence of tasks where the output of a stage is the input for the next one.
 The aggregation pipelines framework is a fully Turing complete programming language and can be used for many things, ranging from complex data analytics to mining bitcoins.

 Aggregation pipelines can be called directly from your application using one of the native drivers to connect to your database.

 The MongoDB Atlas web UI (user interface) provides an easy-to-use interface to learn how to build aggregation pipelines.
 Compass, the GUI for MongoDB, also offers an interface to build pipelines.
 It even includes previews at each of the stages to better understand how to optimize your queries.

 The Practical MongoDB Aggregation book is a valuable resource for learning more about aggregation pipelines and how to use them optimally.

-When functions need to be stored on the database server, you can use Realm Functions.
-You can then invoke these functions from the Realm SDK via HTTPS endpoints or Atlas Triggers.
+When functions need to be stored on the database server, you can use Atlas Functions.
+You can then invoke these functions from the Realm via HTTPS endpoints or Atlas Triggers.
 Using functions is a straightforward way to implement a serverless architecture directly from the MongoDB Atlas data platform.

 Because functions are running on the database server, they provide low-latency access to the data.
 These functions are often used when details of an implementation need to be abstracted away from the client application.